UK Stocks-Factors to watch on June 10

 would be the country's biggest ever privatisation.

-* SEVERN TRENT : The consortium bidding for Severn Trent said on
+* SEVERN TRENT : The LongRiver consortium will walk away from its

-Monday it would not put forward a new offer unless the British water company's
+$8.2 billion takeover bid for British water firm Severn Trent unless the latter

+begins to engage in talks, a source close to the consortium said.

 * BSKYB /BT : British satellite TV firm BSkyB will cut prices